jzitovsky/SBV/README.md

 ## References
 <a id="1">[1]</a>
 Joshua P Zitovsky, Daniel de Marchi, Rishabh Agarwal and Michael R Kosorok.
-"Revisiting Bellman Errors for Offline Model Selection". arXiv.
+"Revisiting Bellman Errors for Offline Model Selection". arXiv abs/2302.00141.

 <a id="2">[2]</a>
 Rishabh Agarwal, Dale Schuurmans, and Mohammad Norouzi.
 "An Optimistic Perspective on Offline Reinforcement Learning".
 ICML, 2020